Your Product Analysis:

 Signal Word WARNING

-Keith's Pro Tip "The type of targeted pests being controlled will ultimately determined when the best time to make applications of Chlorpyrifos 4E.
+Keith's Pro Tip "The type of targeted pests being controlled will ultimately determine the best time to make applications of Chlorpyrifos 4E.
 For instance, when treating plants to kill leafrollers, it is best to make applications before the leaves are completely rolled up.
-When controlling bagworms, apply insecticide when the larvae is small and currently feeding."
+When controlling bagworms, apply insecticide when the larvae are small and currently feeding."

 Target Pests Multi Adelgids, Alfalfa Blotch Leafminer, Alfalfa Looper, Alfalfa Weevil, Alfalfa Weevil Larvae, Ambrosia Beetle, American Cockroaches, American Dog Ticks, American Plum Borers, Annual Bluegrass Weevil, Anobiidae Beetle, Ants, Aphids, Apple Aphid, Apple Ermine Moth, Army Cutworm, Armyworms, Asian Cockroaches, Asparagus Beetle, Bagworms, Banded Sunflower Moth, Bean Leaf Beetle, Beet Armyworms, Bermudagrass Stunt Mites, Billbugs, Black Margined Aphid, Black Pecan Aphid, Black Pine Scale, Black Scale, Black Turfgrass Ataenius, Black Turfgrass Ataenius Grubs, Black Turpentine Beetles, Black Vine Weevil, Blister Leaf Beetles, Bluegrass_Billbug, Boll Weevil, Borers, Boxelder Bugs, Brown Banded Cockroaches, Brown Soft Scales, Brown Spanworm, Brown Tail Moth, Brown Wheat Mite, Cabbage Aphid, California Oakworms, California Red Scale, Cankerworms, Catalpa Sphinx, Cattle Fever Ticks, Chaff Scale, Chiggers/Red Bugs, Chinch Bugs, Chrysanthemum Aphid, Citrus Rust Mite, Climbing Cutworms, Clover Mites, Codling Moths, Coffee Root Mealybug, Common Stalk Borer, Conderus Wireworm, Cooley Adelgids, Corn Earworm, Corn Rootworm, Corn Rootworm Larvae, Cotton Aphid, Cotton Budworm, Cotton Fleahopper, Cottonwood Aphid, Cottonwood Borer, Cottonwood Leaf Beetle, Cottony Maple Scale, Cottonycushion Scale, Cranberry Girdler Larvae, Cranberry_Fruitworms, Cranberry_Weevils, Crickets, Cutworms, Cutworm_Larvae, Cypress Tip Moth, Deer Ticks, Denver Billbug, Douglas Fir Tussock Moth, Dried Fruit Beetles, Earwigs, Eastern Spruce Budworms, Eastern Spruce Gall Adelgid, Eastern Tent Caterpillar, Egyptian Alfalfa Weevil, Egyptian Alfalfa Weevil Larvae, Elm Leaf Aphid, Elm Leaf Beetles, Elm Spanworm, English Grain Aphid, Euonymus Scale, European Chafer Grubs, European Corn Borer, European Crane Fly, European Crane Fly Larvae, European Elm Bark Beetle, European Pine Sawflies, European Pine Shoot Moth, European Red Spider Mite, Eyespotted Bud Moth, Fall Armyworms, Fall_Webworms, Fiery Skipper, Filbert Aphids, Filbert Leafrollers, Filbert Worms, Fire Ants, Fireworms, Flea Beetle, Flea Beetle Larvae, Fletcher Scale, Florida Red Scale, Florida Wax Scale, Foliar-feeding Beetles, Forest Tent Caterpillar, Fruit Tree Leafroller, Fuller Rose Beetle, German Cockroaches, Gnats, Golden Oak Scale, Grape Root Borer, Grasshoppers, Greater Peach Tree Borer, Green Cloverworm, Green Fruitworms, Green June Beetle Grubs, Greenbugs, Gulf Coast Ticks, Gypsy Moth, Hemispherical Scale, Hickory Shuckworms, Holly Bud Moth, Hunting Billbug, Imported Cabbageworms, Jackpine Budworm, Japanese Beetle, Japanese Beetle Larvae, Jeffrey Pine Needleminer, June Beetles, Juniper Webworms, Katydids, Lace Bugs, Lawn Moths, Leafhoppers, Leafminers, Leafrollers, Lecanium Scale, Lepidopterous Larvae, Lesser Cornstalk Borer, Lesser Peach Tree Borer, Locust Borer, Lodgepole Pine Needleminers, Lone Star Ticks, Long Scale, Longhorned Beetles, Lucerne Moth, Lygus Bugs, Magnolia Scale, Mahogany Webworms, Maple Leafcutter, Mealy Plum Aphid, Mealybugs, Mexican Bean Beetles, Millipedes, Mimosa Webworm, Mirids, Mites, Mole Cricket Larvae, Mole Crickets, Nantucket Pine Tip Moth, Native Elm Bark Beetle, Navel Orangeworms, Northern Masked Chafer Grubs, Oak Kermes Scale, Oak Lacanium Scale, Obliquebanded Leafroller, Oleander Caterpillar, Omnivorous Leaftier, Onion Maggot, Orange Striped Oakworm, Orange Tortrix, Orange Wheat Blossom Midge, Orangedog, Oriental Cockroaches, Oystershell Scale, Pales Weevil, Pandemis Leafroller, Pandora Moth, Pavement Ants, Peach Aphid, Peach Tree Borers, Peach Twig Borer, Pear Psylla, Pecan Leaf Scorch Mite, Pecan Nutcasebearers, Periodical Cicadas, Phylloxera, Pillbugs, Pin Oak Sawfly, Pine Bark Adelgids, Pine Needle Midge, Pine Needle Scale, Pine Production Weevils, Pine Sawfly, Pine Spittlebug, Pine Tortoise Scale, Pink Bollworm, Pitch Pine Tip Moth, Plant Bugs, Psyllids, Purple Scale, Puss Caterpillar, Red Oak Borer, Red Spider Mites, Redheaded Sawfly, Redhumped Caterpillar, Redhumped Oakworm, Root Aphid, Root Maggot, Rose Aphid, Rose Chafers, Rosy Apple Aphid, Russian Wheat Aphid, Salt Marsh Caterpillars, San Jose Scales, Sawflies, Scales, Seed Maggot, Seed Weevil, Smoky Brown Cockroaches, Snow Scale, Sod Webworms, Sorghum Midge, Southern Corn Leaf Beetle, Southern Green Stink Bug, Southern Masked Chafer Grubs, Southern Pine Beetle, Southern Red Mites, Southwestern Corn Borer, Sowbugs, Soybean Aphid, Spider Mites, Spider Mites Eggs, Spirea Aphid, Spittlebugs, Spotted Cucumber Beetle, Spring Elm Caterpillars, Springtails, Spruce Bud Scale, Spruce Budworm, Spruce Needleminer, Spruce Spider Mites, Stem Weevil, Strawberry Bud Weevils, Strawberry Clippers, Strawberry Crown Moth, Striped Flea Beetle, Striped Pine Scale, Subtropical Pine Tip Moth, Sugar Beet Root Maggot, Sugar Beet Root Maggot Larvae, Sunflower Beetle, Sunflower Beetle Larvae, Sunflower Moth, Sweet Potato Flea Beetle, Systena Flea Beetle, Tarnished_Plant_Bugs, Tea Scale, Thorn Bug, Thrips, Ticks, Tobacco Budworm, Turfgrass Weevil, Tussock Moth, Two Spotted Spider Mite, Velvet Bean Caterpillars, Walnut Caterpillar, Walnut Husk Flies, Walnut Scale, Webworms, Western Beancutworms, Western Spruce Budworm, Western Tussock Moth, Wheat Midge, White Birch Scale, White Grubs, White Peach Scale, Whiteflies, Willow Leaf Beetles, Winter Grain Mites, Winter Moth, Wireworm Larvae, Wireworms, Wood Cockroaches, Wood-Infesting Beetles, Woolly Aphid, Woolly Bear Caterpillar, Yellow Pecan Aphid, Yellow Poplar Weevil, Yellow Striped Armyworm, Yellow Sugar Cane Aphid, Yellownecked Caterpillar